 12.4.8 social care;

 with a view to obtaining the Research Ethics Committee’s favourable opinion of the Research.

-12.5 The Contractor will provide the Authority’s Representative with a copy of the Research Ethics Committee’s favourable opinion and the HRA approval once they have been given (whether unconditionally or subject to conditions) or inform the Authority’s Representative if either is withheld.
+12.5 The Contractor will promptly inform the Authority’s Representative with a copy of either the Research Ethics Committee’s or the Health Research Authority's favourable opinion is withheld for any reason.

 12.6 Research activity requiring ethical approval shall not commence until such favourable opinion is given.

 12.7 In the event of any animals being used in research, all requirements of the Animals (Scientific Procedures) Act 1986 must be followed.
 In addition, the Department of Health and Social Care’s mission statement and Home Office advice on ethical review process in relation to this Act must be effective and in operation.

 12.8 In the event of any animals being used in research, all requirements of the Animals (Scientific Procedures) Act 1986 must be followed.
 In addition, the Department of Health and Social Care’s mission statement and Home Office advice on ethical review process in relation to this Act must be effective and in operation.

 13.1 Progress of the Research will be reviewed periodically by the Authority’s Representative against the specifications detailed in Section 3 and Section 6

 13.2 The Contractor shall provide an interim written report on the progress of the Research according to the schedule set out in Section 6.
 The interim report shall be in a form set out by the Authority’s Representative as amended from time to time and shall include an outline of the Research Data, methods, an outline of any Foreground IP, Arising Know How results, Background IP and provisional conclusions together with management information and any other relevant information relating to the Research up to the relevant date.